wofsauge/IsaacDocs/beta/docs/Entity.md

 [ ](#){: .abp .tooltip .badge }
 #### void AddEntityFlags ( int Flags ) {: .copyable aria-label='Functions' }

-Add <a href="group__enums.html#gae47225424cc0ecbe50e6c49c44565b45">EntityFlags</a> to the entity.
+Add [EntityFlags](../enums/EntityFlag) to the entity.
 Flags are used to add specific effects like poisoning or freeze.
 You can add multiple flags at the same time by bitwise-concatenating them.

 ???- example "Example Code"
     This code adds slowing and confusion to the enetity.